 What Does A Google+ Branded Business Page Mean For Your Business?

-I've been doing some exploring of my own, and one thing is clear: Google for businesses now means much more than search engine optimization and places!
-There's a whole lot to discover, but with the opportunity to create a real Google business page through Google+ comes a lot of new techniques for connecting with our clients and prospects.
+I have been doing some exploring of my own, and one thing is clear: Google for businesses now means much more than search engine optimization and places!
+There’s a whole lot to discover, but with the opportunity to create a real Google business page through Google+ comes a lot of new techniques for connecting with our clients and prospects.

 A Google Business Page Means New Opportunities To Connect